 Ultimate grilled vegetable kabobs with caramelized pineapple chunks

-A yummy way to eat grilled vegetables
+A yummy way to eat vegetables on the grill

 - Prep Time: 10